 Performing Arts Facilities

-The theatre’s main stage is a versatile performance space with a seating capacity of 200.
+The Diver Studio Theatre is a versatile performance space with a seating capacity of 200.
 It is used for both faculty-directed productions and student thesis shows.
-The black box theatre is easily adapted to many configurations and seats up to 100.
-There is a large dance studio with floor-to-ceiling windows, music choral rehearsal space, five classrooms, and a large shared performance lab.
-The building is designed to provide ultimate sound isolation.
+The Blackbox Theatre is easily adapted to many configurations and seats up to 100.
+There is a large dance studio with floor-to-ceiling windows, music choral rehearsal space, four classrooms, a large shared performance lab, a suite of music practice rooms, and shop and support spaces for production work.
 Each music practice room is designed with acoustically isolated floors, walls and ceilings.
 The building includes a performing arts resource center (PARC) that houses library materials, computers, and other information resources that support studies in the performing arts.